MedhaviMonish/K-Means/README.md

 Then we will use the same data we used to train, to find the clusters in which they belong and display them on graph with each cluster has differrent color.

-![Cluster in 2D] (https://github.com/MedhaviMonish/K-Means/blob/master/Images/DisplayAfterClustering.JPG "Cluster of similar digits")
+![Cluster in 2D] (https://github.com/MedhaviMonish/K-Means/blob/master/Images/DisplayAfterClustering.JPG?raw=true"Cluster of similar digits")